 People have invented amazing ways to stay warm and comfortable in their homes.
-Heating your home throughout winter can get expensive, but it’s also necessary to survive North America’s cold, harsh winters.
+Heating your home throughout winter can get expensive.
+Of course heating your home is also necessary to survive Alberta’s cold, harsh winters.

 Recently, the use of a programmable thermostat has grown increasingly all over the country.
 Unfortunately, for many of us, this means exorbitant heating expenditures because many homeowners make costly mistakes when using a programmable thermostat.

-In this post, you will find the most typical blunders or misuses individuals do when using their smart devices so that you’ll know what actions to avoid when operating your thermostat.
+In this post, you will find the most typical blunders or misuses individuals do when using their thermostat so that you’ll know what actions to avoid when operating your thermostat.
 Some major thermostat brands Legacy Heating & Cooling carry are Google Nest, Ecobee, Lennox, and Honeywell thermostats.

 Be Careful Not to Set the Wrong Temperature